paven/birGit/README.md

 # know birgit - design choices

-1. birigt reports should return results that are easy to pipe
+1. birgit reports should return results that are easy to pipe
-2. birigt should produce the same result independently of where within your repository you are standing.
+2. birgit should produce the same result independently of where within your repository you are standing
 3. birgit should be like your firm but kind grandmother

 ---